 88. Help to keep the community clean by organising your own community litter picking efforts.
 There are even CleanPods in parks like Jurong Central Park and Tiong Bahru Park so that you don’t need to take along your own cleaning equipment.

 89. Organise a beach clean-up and help to keep Singapore clean and green.
 It is fun outdoor activity that family and friends can do together while also having a meaningful time.
 There are also CleanPods at Changi Beach Park and East Coast Park.

 91. If you wish to have your own private cruise, book a yacht tour around the Southern Islands.
 Your skipper may also take you to some of Singapore’s lesser-known islets and drop you off for a picnic on a sandy beach.
 Get more details here.

 93. Get to view the world from a new angle on board a Vespa sidecar.
 Take a cruise around different neighbourhoods and discover Singapore’s heritage.
 It is a unique, outdoor experience for the family.
 Find out how to book here.

-94. Outdoor concerts are slowly making a comeback.
-Keep a look out for what’s on at the Esplanade – Theatres on the Bay’s Outdoor Theatre or for upcoming NPark’s events at Singapore Botanic Gardens or Fort Canning Green.
+94. Keep a look out for outdoor concerts around the city.
+Check out what’s on at the Esplanade – Theatres on the Bay’s Outdoor Theatre or for upcoming NPark’s events at Singapore Botanic Gardens or Fort Canning Green.

 Here’s a list of our favourite playgrounds around Singapore; we’re sure that many of these will be yours too.
 We dare say that we have the largest list of playgrounds in Singapore.
 You can find the list of playgrounds in Singapore here.